-This policy affects all the Associate and Bachelor degrees currently offered by Broward International University as well as any other Associate or Bachelor degree implemented in the future.
+This policy affects the Associate degree currently offered by Broward International University as well as any other Associate or Bachelor degree implemented in the future.

 An exception to the time limit established in this policy is granted to any student who is forced to interrupt his/her enrollment in a graduate program due to Active Military Service, Service in the Peace Corps, or any other equivalent service.
 Specifically, up to two (2) years of the time expended while in active duty will not count toward the applicable time limit.
 To be considered for this exception, an official letter issued by the appropriate agency must be sent to the University to document the cause of the interruption.